 Not all Group RRSP plans are created equal.
-Years ago, I worked for a hospitality company who set up a Group RRSP plan and offered to match employee RRSP contributions up to 5% of their salary if they invested with one particular bank.
+Years ago, I worked for a hospitality company that set up a Group RRSP plan and offered to match employee RRSP contributions up to 5% of their salary if they invested with one particular bank.
 So I eagerly opened an account and started regular monthly contributions – even adding any bonus money that I received so I could max out the company match.

-What I was naïve to (and later discovered) was that I was contributing to a very expensive global mutual fund that charged a management expense ratio (MER) or 2.76%.
+What I was naïve to (and later discovered) was that I was contributing to a very expensive global mutual fund that charged a management expense ratio (MER) of 2.76%.
 Later when I left the company, I transferred the full balance of my Group RRSP into a discount brokerage and began my DIY investing journey.

 I should mention that it was still beneficial to contribute to my Group RRSP plan even though the investment options inside the plan weren’t the greatest.
 That’s because the only way to qualify for the employer matching was to contribute to this plan.
 A 100% matching contribution is still worth paying 2% or more in mutual fund fees.
 You can always transfer the funds out of your expensive portfolio and into a self-directed investing account down the road.

-Fortunately, plan administrators have come around and have started to include lower cost mutual funds, index funds, and ETFs in their menu of investment options.
+Fortunately, plan administrators have come around and have started to include lower-cost mutual funds, index funds, and ETFs in their menu of investment options.

 Nest Wealth at Work

 One of the leading Group RRSP plans – arguably the best plan – in Canada is Nest Wealth’s Group RRSP.
-In fact, I recommended this option to a new local not-for-profit organization (I’m on the Board) who was looking to offer a retirement benefits package to their small team of employees.
+In fact, I recommended this option to a new local not-for-profit organization (I’m on the Board) that was looking to offer a retirement benefits package to their small team of employees.

 Nest Wealth at Work is free for employers.
-That means there’s no cost to set-up the plan and no admin fees to maintain the plan.
+That means there’s no cost to set up the plan and no admin fees to maintain the plan.
 As an employer, you choose if you want to contribute to your employees’ RRSP through a company match program.
 Either way, you help your employees save.
 Setting up the company on Nest Wealth takes as little as three minutes to go through their digital onboarding.
 Invite employees by email, and use payroll integration to seamlessly administer the plan.

 For employees, Nest Wealth at Work offers the lowest cost Group RRSP in Canada.
 Sign-up and get a personalized and customizable portfolio of index funds and target date funds designed with your preferences in mind.
 Plan members can choose investments to help them maximize their wealth at retirement, no matter what their investment knowledge looks like.
 Members can choose from simple solutions to fully customized solutions—it’s entirely up to the individual!
-The flexible plan also allows users to withdraw funds when they need access (such as to purchase a home, pay for tuition, or for any other reason) but users should be mindful of potential tax implications of such withdrawals.
-Users can manage and monitor their plan online to see portfolio performance and to project their fund growth to retirement.
+The flexible plan also allows users to withdraw funds when they need access (such as to purchase a home, pay for tuition, or any other reason) but users should be mindful of the potential tax implications of such withdrawals.
+Users can manage and monitor their plans online to see portfolio performance and to project their fund growth to retirement.

 How Your Money is Invested Within Nest Wealth at Work